-Erin is a senior associate working on the Codes for Climate initiative, which aims to accelerate progress toward building codes and performance standards that are aligned with a 1.5°C future by 2030.
-She assists frontrunner jurisdictions to understand, tailor, and adopt 21st-century building codes.
+Erin is a senior associate at RMI in the Carbon-Free Buildings Program, where she supports the Codes for Climate Initiative to accelerate progress toward building codes and performance standards aligned with the goal of securing a 1.5°C future by 2030.

-Prior to joining RMI, Erin’s work focused on the intersection of climate action and behavioral science.
-For over five years, she led teams researching, designing, implementing, and evaluating behavior change interventions at ideas42.
-Her teams partnered with cities, states, nonprofits, and mission-driven companies to drive diverse behaviors related to climate, financial, social, or health impacts, including taking public transit, installing smart thermostats, voting in midterm elections, and switching to clean electricity or a fossil-free financial institution.
-Erin started her career at Opower, managing, targeting, and running experiments on the energy-efficiency advice and other content included in home energy reports sent to millions of households across the United States.
-Erin has authored or co-authored pieces in numerous peer-reviewed and popular outlets, including Nature Climate Change, Nature Human Behavior, STAT, the Association for Public Policy Analysis & Management conference, and the Behavior, Energy, and Climate Change conference.
+Prior to joining RMI in 2021, Erin’s work focused on the intersection of climate action and behavioral science.
+For over five years, she led teams at ideas42, partnering with cities, states, nonprofits, and mission-driven companies to drive diverse behaviors, including taking public transit, installing smart thermostats, voting in midterm elections, and switching to clean electricity or a fossil-free financial institution.
+Erin started her career at Opower, where she managed, targeted, and ran experiments on the content in home energy reports sent to millions of US households.
+Erin authored or co-authored work appearing in Nature Climate Change, Nature Human Behavior, STAT, the Association for Public Policy Analysis & Management Conference, and the Behavior, Energy, and Climate Change Conference.

 BA, Psychology, Princeton University